barranaai/barrana-school-management/RAILWAY_QUICK_DEPLOY.md

 **🎉 Your Barrana AI School Management System is now ready for Railway deployment!**

-All dependency conflicts and system-level package issues have been resolved.
+All dependency conflicts, system-level package issues, and Docker build problems have been resolved.
 Try deploying again - it should work perfectly now!